 - 18.1 The Council recognises the importance of ensuring that all officers involved in the treasury management function (including commercial investment activities) are fully equipped to undertake the duties and responsibilities allocated to them.
 The Section 151 Officer is responsible for recommending and implementing the necessary arrangements and does this by: - Ensuring officers are both capable and experienced.
-All individuals involved in the delivery of the treasury management function are required to undertake continuing professional development. - Providing training and technical guidance All individuals involved in the delivery of the treasury management function are provided with access to relevant technical guidance and training necessary to enable them to acquire and maintain an appropriate level of expertise, knowledge and skills to undertake the duties and responsibilities allocated to them. - Appointing a treasury management and other professional advisors By employing external providers of treasury management services, the Section 151 Officer ensures that the individuals involved in delivery of the Council's treasury management activities have access to specialist skills and resources. - 18.2 Following a recent procurement process, the Council has been successful in securing the services of Link Asset Services "LAS" (formerly Capita Asset
+All individuals involved in the delivery of the treasury management function are required to undertake continuing professional development. - Providing training and technical guidance All individuals involved in the delivery of the treasury management function are provided with access to relevant technical guidance and training necessary to enable them to acquire and maintain an appropriate level of

-- Services) as its external treasury management advisors, entering into a 4 year contract. - 18.3 The Council recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon our external service providers. - It also recognises that there is value in employing external providers of treasury management services in order to acquire access to specialist skills and resources.
+- expertise, knowledge and skills to undertake the duties and responsibilities allocated to them. - Appointing a treasury management and other professional advisors By employing external providers of treasury management services, the Section 151 Officer ensures that the individuals involved in delivery of the Council's treasury management activities have access to specialist skills and resources. - 18.2 The Council has uses the services of Link Asset Services "Link" (formerly Capita Asset Services) as its external treasury management advisors, - 18.3 The Council recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon our external service providers. - It also recognises that there is value in employing external providers of treasury management services in order to acquire access to specialist skills and resources.
 The Council will ensure that the terms of their appointment and the methods by which their value will be assessed are properly agreed and documented, and subjected to regular review. - 18.4 The Section 151 Officer will ensure that elected members tasked with treasury management responsibilities, including those responsible for scrutiny, have access to training relevant to their needs and those responsibilities.
 Those charged with governance recognise their individual responsibility to ensure that they have the necessary skills to complete their role effectively.